Group stand up paddle boarding

 Experience the flavors, sights and history

-Dive into the colourful history of Louisiana politics at the Old State Capitol and the Old Governor’s Mansion.
-Get a bird’s-eye view of the city from the observation deck of the 34-story Louisiana State Capitol, or soak in the culture at the Capitol Park Museum, a Louisiana Museum.
+Dive into the colorful history of Louisiana politics at the Old State Capitol and the Old Governor’s Mansion.
+Get a bird’s-eye view of the city from the observation deck of the 34-story Louisiana State Capitol, walk through grand Memorial Hall, and stroll the grounds, which include several native Louisiana plants.
+Soak in the culture at the Capitol Park Museum before heading to the Louisiana Art & Science Museum, where you can explore everything from Ancient Egypt to the solar system.
+The USS Kidd Veterans Museum lets you hit the deck of a Fletcher-class destroyer vessel from World War II, which doubles as a museum and memorial to the U.S. armed forces.